kris-geyer/pegLog/README.md

 6. Optimise should be selected by default.

-7. Select "Don't Optimise", and press "Done" below.
+7. Select "Don't Optimise", and press "Done".